 Missing links in the CB provision of business services and such of general interest are a main factor behind the negative demographic dynamics that the area exhibits.
 The lack of infrastructure favouring the provision of services of community and business interest further impose severe social implications including increased social exclusion and inequalities, as well as challenges for recreational service provision, labour markets and housing.
 In terms of interregional connectivity, the lack of railway connection between the two countries and the increasing cross-border traffic have urged the need to improve service capacity of the current BCCP and enlarge TEN-T access, taking also into account the prospects of the accelerated EU enlargement.
-Data from the Bulgarian Customs Agency show an annual increase in freight traffic between the two countries by an average of 10%.
-Wide socio-economic benefits with spillovers and externalities extended outside the border area (spreading to Western Balkans).
-With the improved regional connectivity, the cumulative effect of all EU investments in the mobility domain (North Macedonia - Bulgaria CVIII Rail Interconnection

-(Beljakovce - Kriva Palanka), Flagship 1 - Connecting East to West of the EU's Economic and Investment Plan for the Western Balkans) will further strengthen the cooperation between various stakeholders and the building of regional value chains.
-Furthermore, the investments under this priority will contribute to the EU external policy by adhering to most up-to-date standards in safeguarding security and border control.
+The investments under this priority will contribute to the EU external policy by adhering to most up-to-date standards in safeguarding security and border control.
 The broad and multi-sectoral impact of the investments on various EU policy strands defend its strategic orientation on the regional connectivity and cross-border mobility in an area that is soon expected to join the EU family.
+The main goal of interventions under this priority is to improve regional connectivity and to help boost the economic growth of the programme area by (1) facilitating the increasing traffic of people and goods between the two countries, (2) strengthening communication links between the two countries, and (3) improving and extending access to core TEN-T, including connection with Corridors IV and VIII.

-The non-exhaustive list of actions of the strategic project goes as follows:
+The non-exhaustive list of actions that the priority would support go as follows: